 A big issue in dental malpractice is that dentists will put money before patient safety and attempt to perform surgeries or procedures that they are not properly trained to perform.
 Additionally, dentists might not properly inform a patient that the dentist is not adequately trained for the given procedure.
 This is a big reason patients will ultimately contact a dental malpractice attorney.

 If a dentist fails to recognize cancer or a tumor that a reasonable dentist would have noticed on an x-ray, the patient can die or lose valuable time in his or her life.
-Similarly, if a dentist fails to diagnose or properly treat an oral disease, a patient can lose teeth that were salvageable.
-A failure to diagnose is often due to a dentist’s incompetence or failure to adequately review the patient’s file and images.
-If this sounds like something that happened to you, contact a dental malpractice attorney to see if you have a dental malpractice claim.
+A failure to diagnose cancer or squamous cell carcinoma is often due to a dentist’s incompetence or failure to properly review the patient’s file and images.
+If this sounds like something that happened to you, contact an attorney to see if you have a dental malpractice claim.

 How to Prove Dental Malpractice

-A dental malpractice lawsuit involves the four major elements of negligence that the plaintiff or dental malpractice attorney must prove by a preponderance of the evidence.
+A dental malpractice lawsuit involves the four major elements of negligence that the plaintiff or attorney must prove by a preponderance of the evidence.
 Those elements are duty, breach, causation, and damages.

 - Duty.
-The dental malpractice attorney must prove that the dentist owed a duty to the plaintiff.
+The attorney must prove that the dentist owed a duty to the plaintiff.
 Most often, this means that the plaintiff or claimant was a patient of the defendant dentist.

 - Breach of Duty.
 The attorney must prove that the dentist or dental staff provided a level of care that fell short of the applicable standard of care.